 Parents are encouraged to provide practical support for homework by:

-Checking and signing the homework diary and homework issued when required
+- Checking and signing the student planner and homework issued when required

-We recognise that not all homework needs to be completed at home; in fact some pupils lack the necessary resources (books, computers, software etc.) more readily available at school, so it is possible for pupils to complete homework in the school library after the school day if required.
+We recognise that not all homework will be completed at home; in fact some pupils lack the necessary resources (books and computers) more readily available at school, so it is possible for pupils to complete homework in the Academy Learning Resource Centre after the school day if required.

 Due to the complexity of the school timetable it is impossible to produce an easy to read homework timetable for individual pupils, however all pupils should have been told when their homework will be set and collected on a two weekly cycle.